Vietnam.vn - Nền tảng quảng bá Việt Nam

 Trung Quốc làm tàu đệm từ chạy trong ống với tốc độ 1.000km/h - 1

-China also aims to allow users to still access the Internet while traveling on high-speed trains at the speed of sound (Photo: Britannica).
+China is also aiming for users to still be able to access the Internet while traveling on high-speed trains at the speed of sound (Photo: Britannica).

 China is planning to run its maglev trains through vacuum tunnels, aiming to increase speeds nearly three times faster than they are now.